Drinking regularly, even at low levels, increases your risk of long-term health harm.

 Young people experience high levels of alcohol-related harm.
 Places where young people spend a lot of time need to promote health and well-being, rather than increase risk for a young people to experience harm.

 Schools play important functions in the wider community, and are often a hub for community gatherings.
 Sometimes these involve alcohol.
 Some schools have licences to sell/serve alcohol, others use alcohol sales as a fund-raising activity.
 School balls have also caused concern.
+More recently, Councils are adopting measures which prohibit special licences for child-focused events.

 Tertiary students are among our heaviest drinking groups in New Zealand.
 They experience high levels of harm from their drinking.
 This can have a huge impact on their academic success.
 Orientation and other university student events, and student-oriented bars sometimes serve to highlight this.